Volograms/vol_cl_tools/README.md

 We can now import the .obj into Blender (or any other 3D software), and confirm that the cube shape has loaded and the first frame from the video has been applied as a texture:

 ![Blender shows our cube sample, and also found the MTL and JPG texture, showing the "0000" text from the first video frame..](cubeblender.png)

-### Caveats with vol2obj

-* If header and sequence files mismatch, expect an error.

 ## Security and Fuzzing